 It starts with being able to identify emotions in yourself and others.
 For this, I recommend:

-- The Emotional Culture Deck – a fun individual or interactive card game to sort through and talk about emotions.
-I’m a certified ‘Elephant Rider’ so can coach you, your team, or your family on how to use the deck, or you can use the included instructions and modify them to suit your situation [disclosure: if you purchase a deck through the ECD links on this page, I will earn a small commission]
+- The Emotional Culture Deck* – a fun individual or interactive card game to sort through and talk about emotions.
+I’m a certified ‘Elephant Rider’ so can coach you, your team, or your family on how to use the deck, or you can use the included instructions and modify them to suit your situation [Note: using the link above will get you a 10% discount on your purchase]

-- Mood tracking apps: I’ve used and recommend Mood Patterns (a free app on Android only, offers random sampling throughout the day, and data analysis) and Mood Meter (a paid app available on Android and Apple, great for expanding your emotional vocabulary) [no commission applies to any app link]
+- Mood tracking apps: I’ve used and recommend Mood Patterns (available on Android only, offers random sampling throughout the day, and data analysis) and Mood Meter (available on Android and Apple, great for expanding your emotional vocabulary)

 - Using emotion wheels to understand emotions better and build your emotional intelligence